-In this chapter we will learn about how to optimize Drupal to improve its performance and speed.
+In this chapter, we will learn how to optimize Drupal to improve its performance and speed.
 There are few steps through which we can improve the performance of the website.

-Following are the steps that would help one optimize the website.
+Following are some of the ways to optimize the website.

 Enable Page Caching

-Step (3): Next,enable Cache blocks and Cache pages for Anonymous Users by checking both the boxes.
-Then, click on Save Configuration.
+Step 3 − Enable Cache blocks and Cache pages for Anonymous Users by checking both the boxes.
+Then, click Save Configuration.

 Compress CSS files

 If you have many CSS files, it can lower your websites speed.
 Compress them by enabling Aggregate and Compress CSS files.

 Enable this setting from AdministrationConfiguration→Development→Performance section.
 Drupal decreases the number and size of your CSS files.

 Moving Media Files and Static files to a CDN

 This decreases the number of requests that a shared hosting handles.
 Use CDN (Content Delivery Network) that hosts your media files and static files.
 CDN acts as an external cache for your files and will store them in high performance servers so that it is optimized.